cqwlxxl/klm-release/README.en.md

 #### Changelog

+##### 1.0.3.0

+1.  new: The command line function supports, you can use the command line to convert the format, enter "klm.exe -help" to view the usage
+2.  new: The output file preserves the folder hierarchy of the input

 ##### 1.0.2.1

 1.  new: The song supports playback rate set (0.5~1.5), you can use the default Z key to switch between normal and set rate